daviesfamily108-droid/NineDartNation/docs/THEMES.md

 # Theming (Seasonal Themes)

-This project includes a lightweight theming system to support seasonal themes (Halloween, Easter, Summer, Winter) and a default neutral theme.
+This project includes a lightweight theming system to support seasonal themes (Halloween, Easter, Summer, Christmas) and a default neutral theme.

 How it works